placeholder

 Pain medicines come in many different forms, including topical and oral.

 Topical pain medicines include gels or creams, and they’re designed to be applied directly onto the body, wherever you feel the pain.
 Oral medicines include tablets, caplets or drinkable liquids.
-They may be available over the counter (e.g. ibuprofen, paracetamol) or by prescription from your doctor.
+They may be available over the counter (e.g. some NSAIDs, Paracetamol) or by prescription from your doctor.

 Natural pain remedies